Robust Superradiance and Spontaneous Spin Ordering in Disordered Waveguide Quantum Electrodynamics: Introduction

 While it is generally expected that collective radiation effects are relatively robust against weak disorder, the fate of superradiant emission under strong disorder remains unclear.
 This concerns, in particular, the scaling behavior of the superradiant burst in 1D, where superradiance could be rather robust due to long-range interactions on the one hand, while on the other hand, the influence of competing interference patterns or disorder-induced localization is most pronounced.
-In prior works, the existence of superradiance in disordered systems has been inferred from initial photon correlations~\cite{MassonNatComm2022,CardenasLopezPRL2023}, upper bounds on the maximal decay rate~\cite{MokArxiv2024} and heuristic scaling arguments~\cite{HolzingerArxiv2025}, but the validity of these arguments and the actual scaling of the peak emission rate remain poorly understood.
+In the studies of pencil-shaped atomic gases~\cite{GrossPhysRep1982,SkribanowitzPRL1973,HaakePRL1979,HaakePRA1979,SchuurmansOC1980,MattarPRL1981,DrummondPRA1982,MacGillivrayPRA1976}, which can be approximated as a 1D model, superradiance has been shown with the atoms treated as a continuous medium and without quantum fluctuations in the decaying dynamics.
+It remains unclear if superradiance can exist in a fully quantum model and beyond the continuum limit.
+Recently, the existence of superradiance in disordered systems has been inferred from initial photon correlations~\cite{MassonNatComm2022,CardenasLopezPRL2023}, upper bounds on the maximal decay rate~\cite{MokArxiv2024}, and heuristic scaling arguments~\cite{HolzingerArxiv2025}, but the validity of these arguments and the actual scaling of the peak emission rate remain poorly understood.
 In particular, it is unclear whether the $N^2$ scaling survives in the presence of strong disorder, and if so, how the atoms can sustain collective behavior despite competing phase relations that disrupt spatial correlations and a global phase alignment.

 Without permutation symmetry, exact numerical simulations of superradiance quickly become intractable.
 To overcome this limitation, here we use scalable semi-classical methods to perform a systematic study of superradiant emission in a disordered array of atoms coupled to a 1D waveguide [see Fig.~\ref{FigSchematic}(a)].
 To obtain both quantitatively accurate results as well as an intuitive physical understanding, we combine large-scale numerical simulations based on the discrete truncated Wigner approximation (DTWA)~\cite{SchachenmayerPRX2015,HuberPRA2022,MinkSciPostPhys2023} and on a quantum state diffusion (QSD) approach~\cite{GisinJPA1992, Carmichael1993,ZhangPRL2025} with an approximate analytical analysis of the decay rates.
 Both our numerical and analytic approaches are supported by recent findings on separable descriptions of superradiance~\cite{ZhangPRL2025,RosarioPRL2025,BasslerArxiv2025}, and are justified independently through numerical benchmarks against exact results.